The Rise of Compact Living and Tiny Homes

 Whether driven by affordability, sustainability, or a desire for simplicity, tiny home living is becoming a practical and purposeful choice for many.
 But what’s really fueling this shift, and is it a passing trend or the future of housing?

 Compact living refers to the use of small, efficient spaces for full-time living.
 It doesn’t always mean a mobile house on wheels.
-Instead, it emphasizes smart design, multi-use furniture, and creative storage solutions in homes usually under 500 square feet.
+Instead, compact living emphasizes smart design, multi-use furniture, and creative storage solutions in homes typically under 500 square feet.

 - Minimal square footage